skumbham/Chicago-Crime-Weather-Analysis/README.md

 To run this project, the following libraries need to be installed in a PySpark environment:

-pip install pyspark
-pip install pandas
-pip install matplotlib
-pip install seaborn
-pip install numpy
+pip install pyspark pandas matplotlib seaborn numpy

 **Data Processing and Analysis**